fleetdm/fleet/handbook/product-design/README.md

 Before assigning an EM, double-check that the "Product" section of the user story [checklist](https://github.com/fleetdm/fleet/issues/new?assignees=&labels=story&projects=&template=story.md&title=) is complete (no TODOs).

+If the story is tied to a customer feature request, the Head of Product Design (HPD) is responsible for adding the feature request issue to the [🏹 #g-customer-success board](https://github.com/fleetdm/fleet/issues#workspaces/g-customer-success-642c83a53e96760014c978bd/board).
+This way the Customer Success Manager (CSM) can review the wireframes and provide feedback on whether the proposed changes solve the customer's problem.
+If the changes don't, it's up to the HPD to decide whether to bring the user story back for more drafting or file a follow up user story (iteration).

 Once a bug is approved in design review, The Product Designer is responsible for moving the bug to the appropriate release board.